Retirement Income Planning Springfield, MO

 • How much flexibility do I have to adjust spending when markets are volatile, or when I have unexpected expenses?

 Very few retirements play out exactly as expected.
-Markets rise and fall.
-Expenses can shift over time.
+Markets fluctuate.
+Your spending needs change.
 Personal priorities, health needs, and family circumstances may shift over time.
 A rigid income plan that assumes everything will go according to script can create unnecessary stress when reality deviates.

 A flexible retirement income plan considers: